IceLuna/Eagle/docs/source/latest_release.rst

 13. Now there's a pop-up when you want to open a blank scene.

+14. Eco Rendering mode.
+When enabled, the scene won't be rendered if the window is not in focus.
+It can be changed in `Editor Preferences` panel.

 Other changes
 -------------
 1. Now sprites are two-sided meaning each side will be lit independently.